EstebanForge/codex-hub/README.md

 # Docs

-You can put your stack documentation in: `/codex-hub/docs/`.
+You can put your stack documentation in: `./codex-hub/docs/`.

 Per rules, LLM models should always look for documentation in this folder.
 Also, Protocol "memory init" will make the LLM read this folder.

 ## Documentation download

-Sometimes, documentation will be nicely be left in a public Git repository for you to download it in markdown format.
+Sometimes, documentation will be nicely left in a public Git repository for you to download in Markdown format.

 But that's not always the case.

-When in need to download a documentation page as a markdown, to be used offline by the LLM, you can use the following services:
+When you need to download a documentation page as Markdown to use offline with the LLM, you can use the following services:

 - [MarkdownDown](https://markdowndown.vercel.app/)
 - [UrlToMarkdown](https://urltomarkdown.com/)
 - [HeckYesMarkdown](https://heckyesmarkdown.com/)

-Or an extension like:
+Or use a Browser extension like:

 - [MarkDownload](https://chromewebstore.google.com/detail/markdownload-markdown-web/pcmpcfapbekmbjjkdalcgopdkipoggdi) for Chromium, or [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/markdownload/)
 - [Web Clipper](https://clipper.website/) for Chromium, or [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/web-clipper-obsidian/)